 You’ve got about a 4- to 5-hour trip back to the city, depending on which way you venture.
 If you’re OK with taking the scenic route, consider a stop in the lovely Hudson Valley for a lunch you won’t forget — this agricultural mecca is also a mecca for big-name chefs.
 It’ll add some extra miles, but we’re certain it will be worth it.

 Don’t want to drive?
-Ride!
+Ride or fly!

 The best of Niagara, right to your inbox